-Innerspring mattresses are very popular as they are within most people’s price ranges and are adequately comfortable.
-They use a steel coil support system where the springs are within foam, fiber or even smaller springs.
+Due of their affordability and sufficient comfort, innerspring mattresses are incredibly popular..
+They use a steel coil support system where the springs are within foam, fiber, or even smaller springs.

 An innerspring mattress gets its name from the use of springs within its construction but it is worth noting that different materials can be used alongside the springs.

-These materials include memory foam and pillow top which may be used on a completely different type of mattress.
-This can be a little confusing but innerspring mattresses are naturally bouncy.
+These materials include memory foam and pillow tops, which may be used on a completely different type of mattress.
+This can be a little confusing, but innerspring mattresses are naturally bouncy.